C1sc0Ram0s/Chirpy/README.md

 # Chirpy

-Chirpy is a Twitter-like social network project designed to help learn the fundamentals of building web servers from scratch using Go.
+Chirpy is a Twitter-like social network project designed to help me learn the fundamentals of building web servers from scratch using Go.

 ## Project Overview